Maddiefyfe/reference-website/README.md

 14. Write a brief explanation of flexbox property

 The flexbox property creates an invisible box in which the children inside the parent selected can be arranged in specific types of ways.
 To create a flex container, you select a parent element in CSS and set the value to display: flex;.
 Items can be arranged vertically or horizontally, in order or reversed, and may be easily aligned and justified within the flex container.

+15. What are different types of flexbox properties and what is the major difference between them?

+Display: flex -aligns items within a full length container

+Display: inline-flex – flexbox fits directly around the contained elements

+Flex-direction: row OR flex-direction: row-reverse : places items first to last OR reversed on X axis

+Flex-direction: column OR flex-direction: column-reverse : places items first to last OR reversed on Y axis

+Flex-wrap: no-wrap : items placed on one line

+Flex-wrap: wrap : items automatically wrap to new line as needed

+Justify-content allows you to control position and alignment of flex container items on the main axis as well as the space between items.

+Justify-content: flex-start – default position

+Justify-content: flex-end – lines items at the end of container

+Justify-content: center – lines items in center

+Justify-content: space-between – items touch to start and end of the flex container with even space between

+Justify-content: space-around – places items evenly within container with equal space between all items

+Justify-content: space-evenly distributes items with even space between all items

+Align-items works on the cross axis.

+Align-items: stretch – items stretch the height of container by default

+Align-items: flex-start – line items at start of container

+Align-items: flex-end – line items at end of container

+Align-items: center – items are centered on cross axis.

+Align-content aligns a flex container lines on the cross axis when it is available

+Align-content: normal – default position

+Align-content: flex-start – items packed at start of container

+Align-content: flex-end – items packed at end of container

+Align-content: center – items centered

+Align-content: space-between – items spaced evenly in entire container

+Align-content: space-around – items equally distributed with space between

+Align-content: space-evenly – Evenly distributed with space between

+Align-content: stretch – lines stretch to take up the remaining space